V4Fire/Client/src/base/b-matryoshka/README.md

 # base/b-matryoshka (deprecated)

-This module provides API to render deep trees of controls.
+This module provides API to render a recursive list of elements.

 > Mind that this module is deprecated and will be removed from the next major release of the library.
-You can use `base/b-tree` instead of this module.
+You can use [[bTree]] instead of this module.